 Not only do ground source heat pumps provide the lowest cost heat, they also deliver substantial carbon savings, and landlords benefit from the exceptionally low servicing and maintenance costs.

 The Shared Ground Loop Array at Enfield will feature 16 shared ground loop systems serving the eight tower blocks.
 Each system will typically consist of clusters of eight boreholes serving individual heat pumps installed within the flats of half a tower block.

 This system architecture allows each resident to select their own preferred energy supplier to access the best available electricity tariff.
-The shared nature of the ground array design also reduces drilling costs – typically the most cost-prohibitive aspect of a ground source heat pump installation – and ensures funding through the Energy Company Obligations (ECO) Scheme as well as the Government’s Non-Domestic Renewable Heat Incentive (RHI), securing Enfield Council quarterly payments for 20 years.
+The shared nature of the ground array design also reduces drilling costs – typically the most cost-prohibitive aspect of a ground source heat pump installation – and ensures funding through the Energy Company Obligations (ECO) Scheme as well as the Government’s Non-Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), securing Enfield Council quarterly payments for 20 years.

 With typically two thirds of the heating sourced from the ground, the borehole installations will provide an infrastructure which will deliver an affordable heat and hot water solution for the Enfield tower blocks for generations.

 Drilling of the boreholes has already commenced with one site’s groundworks completed in time for the new year.